itrummer/lm4db/README.md

 journal = {PVLDB},
 number = {12},
 pages = {3770 -- 3773},
-title = {{From BERT to GPT-3 Codex: Harnessing the Potential of Very Large Language Models for Data Management}}, volume = {15}, year = {2022}
+title = {From BERT to GPT-3 Codex: Harnessing the Potential of Very Large Language Models for Data Management}, volume = {15}, year = {2022}
 }